cgwire/kitsu/docs/getting-started-advanced/README.md

 ![Change priority](../img/getting-started/change_priority.png)

-There are four levels of priority: **Normal**, that is the fundamental level of all the tasks, **High**, **Very High**, or **Emergency**.
+There are four levels of priority: **Normal**, which is the fundamental level of all the tasks, **High**, **Very High**, or **Emergency**.
 Save the changes with the **Confirm** button.